diehardcamel/diehardcamel/README.md

+Hello there, I am Aryan.
+I study mathematics and queen mary and I like to code python.

 # i hope you like jokes pls don't ruin my grade 🙏

 ### In the ancient halls of knowledge vast,